Modulo Calculator

 Cryptography

-If 9 is the result of squaring, you can quickly determine that the input was 3.
-You can imagine the whole process in front of you from beginning to end.
-If I tell you that 9 is the result of mod 29, it's harder to figure out what's in the input.
+For example, if you are told that 9 is the result of squaring a number, you can quickly deduce that the input was 3.
+The process is easy to track from beginning to end.
+However, if I tell you that 9 is the result of x mod 29, it is vastly harder to figure out the original input.

 Conclusion

-Whether you are trying to distribute objects evenly in a storage box, knowing whether a number is divisible by another number, or simply trying to calculate time, modulo is always there.
-In all these cases, the remainder is as crucial as the quotient in the division operation.
+Whether you are distributing objects evenly into containers, checking if one number is perfectly divisible by another, or simply calculating time, the modulo operation is universally applicable.
+In all these scenarios, finding the remainder is just as crucial as finding the quotient in a division operation.